microsoftgraph/entra-powershell/GET-STARTED.md

 Update-Module -Name Microsoft.Graph.Entra -AllowPrerelease
 ```

 `Update-Module` installs the new version side-by-side with previous versions.
-It does not uninstall
+It doesn't uninstall
 the previous versions.

 For more information on installing Microsoft Entra PowerShell, see the